Sparse Graph Learning with Spectrum Prior for Deep Graph Convolutional Networks: Introduction

 \section{Introduction}

-Given an underlying graph structure, \textit{graph convolutional networks} (GCN) \cite{kipf2016semi} performs graph filtering and point-wise non-linear operation (\eg, ReLU) in a sequence of neural layers for a range of tasks, such as graph signal interpolation, denoising, and node classification \cite{kipf2016semi,hgcn_ijcai19,do2020graph}.
-It has been observed, however, that the expressive power of GCN does not grow infinitely with the number of layers; for a given task, a GCN starts to \textit{oversmooth} as the number of layers grows, resulting in stagnant or even worsening performance \cite{li2018deeper,li2019deepgcns}.
-This undesirable phenomenon has been empirically observed \cite{kipf17} and studied analytically recently \cite{oono2020graph,rong2020dropedge}.
+Given a defined graph structure, \textit{graph convolutional networks} (GCN) \cite{kipf2017semi} perform graph filtering and point-wise non-linear operations (\eg, ReLU) in a sequence of neural layers for different tasks, such as graph signal interpolation, denoising, and node classification \cite{kipf2017semi,hgcn_ijcai19,do2020graph}.
+However, it has been observed that node representations become indistinguishable (known as \textit{over-smoothing}) and prediction performance quickly degrades as the number of layers grows \cite{li2018deeper,li2019deepgcns}.
+This undesirable phenomenon limits GCN's ability to learn appropriate representations from high-order neighborhood and motivates recent research to alleviate the over-smoothing problem \cite{chen2020simple,pei2020geom,oono2020graph,rong2020dropedge}.

+Existing works can be classified into two categories depending on whether the graph topology is modified.
+The first category of methods focus on novel network architecture designs given a \textit{fixed} graph, \textit{e.g.}, using skip connections to combine features with various receptive fields \cite{xu2018representation}, residual link and identity mapping to enable generalized graph filtering \cite{chen2020simple}, and geometric aggregation to capture long-range dependencies in the graph \cite{pei2020geom}.

+On the other hand, the second category of methods stress the importance of graph choice in alleviating over-smoothing. \cite{oono2020graph} theoretically showed that the GCN output approaches an invariant subspace $\cM$ spanned by the first eigenvector of the normalized graph Laplacian matrix $\tilde{\L}$---the subspace is uninformative beyond the number of connected components and node degrees.
+Convergence rate of the distance $d_{\cM}$ between the GCN output and $\cM$ is characterized by the \textit{graph spectrum} of $\bar{\L}$, \textit{i.e.}, $\bar{\L}$'s eigenvalues determined by the graph topology.